MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 The following defaults also apply to how computers update their DNS names:

-- The DNS client on Windows XP does not attempt dynamic update over a remote access or virtual private network (VPN) connection.
+- The DNS client on Windows XP doesn't attempt dynamic update over a remote access or virtual private network (VPN) connection.
 To modify this configuration, you can modify the advanced TCP/IP settings of the particular network connection or modify the registry.
-Not needed as it is Win XP so suggest to remove
+Not needed as it's Win XP so suggest to remove
-- The DNS client does not attempt dynamic update of top-level domain (TLD) zones.
+- The DNS client doesn't attempt dynamic update of top-level domain (TLD) zones.
 Any zone named with a single-label name is considered a TLD zone, for example, com, edu, blank, my-company.

 Also by default, the primary DNS suffix portion of a computer’s FQDN is the same as the name of the Active Directory domain to which the computer is joined.
 To allow different primary DNS suffixes, a domain administrator can create a restricted list of allowed suffixes by modifying the **msDS-AllowedDNSSuffixes** attribute in the domain object container.
 This attribute is managed by the domain administrator using Active Directory Service Interfaces (ADSI) or the Lightweight Directory Access Protocol (LDAP).
 Dynamic updates can be sent for any of the following reasons or events: